near/near-explorer/frontend/README.md

 $ npm run start
 ```

-Also, there is a common comman to run the release bundle against the deployed Explorer backend:
+Also, there is a common command to run the release bundle against the deployed Explorer backend:

 ```
 $ npm run start:production-wamp